 When a person stops drinking alcohol, his or her heart muscles strengthen and gradually improve.
 Alcoholism is a treatable disease.
 When a person stops drinking alcohol, his or her heart can begin to heal and reduce the risk of heart problems.

-Nexus Recovery Services specializes in addiction treatment and is an exclusive experience for individuals who truly want to change.
+Nexus Recovery Services specializes in alcohol addiction treatment and offers an exclusive experience for individuals who truly want to change.
 We encompass holistic therapy for the mind, body, and soul.
 Our mission is to provide tools and support for every client’s seamless transition into a meaningful and fulfilling life of sobriety.
 We offer a free and confidential consultation.
 Call us to get started: 888-855-6877